Saybrone/BackToTheFuture-wro2025-fe/README.md

 The competition highlights the full engineering process:

 - **Vehicle Design**: Building a functional robot with electromechanical components and advanced steering or motion systems.
-- **Intelligent Control**: Applying computer vision, sensor fusion, and motion planning to make real-time decisions.
+- **Obstacle Management**: Applying computer vision, sensor fusion, and motion planning to make real-time decisions.
 - **Project Documentation**: Maintaining an engineering journal and sharing designs in a public GitHub repository.

 Teams are judged on performance, innovation, reliability, and the clarity of their engineering process, encouraging creativity, teamwork, and STEM skills.